Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - Finite: A limited number of states exist.

-- Functional: The transition function has a clear behavior.
+- Functional: The transition function has a clear behaviour.

 - Evolving: FSMs can be combined or extended for more complex scenarios